iammert/TabScrollAttacher/README.md

 </p>

 ## What? 🤔
-It is not a custom TabLayout or RecyclerView.
-It is just a helper library to attach to your RecyclerView with your TabLayout.
-If you don't want to go with sticker header RecyclerView or something like that, and also want to provide a good experience when user scrolling, this small library is for you.
+It is not a custom `TabLayout` or `RecyclerView`.
+It is just a helper library to attach to your `RecyclerView` with your `TabLayout`.
+If you don't want to go with sticker header `RecyclerView` or something like that, and also want to provide a good experience when user scrolling, this small library is for you.

 ## How? 🤨